Library Research Guide

 - International Bibliography of Periodical Literature (IBZ) Extensive, multilingual indexing of humanities and social sciences.

-- ISI Web of Knowledge (aka Web of Science) Indexing covering the sciences, social sciences, arts, and humanities.
+- Web of Knowledge (aka Web of Science) Indexing covering the sciences, social sciences, arts, and humanities.

 - Proquest Fulltext articles from several thousand magazines, journals, newspapers, etc. covering many subjects.